ABILITIES & SKILLS

 Please note that Constitution and Strength abilities do not have a subset of skills associated with them.

-The SM may combine skill checks for a particular task, such as healing a space creature you’ve studied prior.
-In such an example, the SM might have you do an Investigation check to see if you can determine what's wrong with the creature and then a Biology check to see if you can apply your knowledge to heal it.
+The Architect may combine skill checks for a particular task, such as healing a space creature you’ve studied prior.
+In such an example, the Architect might have you do an Investigation check to see if you can determine what's wrong with the creature and then a Biology check to see if you can apply your knowledge to heal it.

 Using Abilities and Skills